Algorithms for Massive Data -- Lecture Notes: Overview of the course

 \section{Overview of the course}

 The goal of this course is to introduce algorithmic techniques for dealing with \emph{massive data}: data so large that it does not fit in the computer's memory.
 In this course, massive data will be modeled using two fundamental combinatorial objects: sequences (strings) and sets of integers.
-Solutions dealing with massive data can be divided into two broad categories, covered in the two modules of the course: (lossless) \textbf{compressed data structures} and (lossy) \textbf{data sketches}.
+Solutions will be divided into two broad categories, covered in the two modules of the course: (lossless) \textbf{compressed data structures} and (lossy) \textbf{data sketches}.